-Dr. Charles Fraser, Jr, is known world-wide for healing the tiniest hearts affected by congenital heart disease.
+Charles Fraser, Jr, MD, is known world-wide for healing the tiniest hearts affected by congenital heart disease.
 He joined UT Health Austin to help establish and build a new, focused congenital heart surgery unit for babies, children and adults in partnership with Dell Children’s Medical Center of Central Texas.
-Dr. Fraser, a University of Texas at Austin alum, spoke with KXAN’s Gigi Barnett about his plans to build the Texas Center for Pediatrics and Congenital Heart Disease in Austin and what that means for children and families here and throughout the State.
+Dr. Fraser, a University of Texas at Austin alum, spoke with KXAN’s Gigi Barnett about his plans to build the Texas Center for Pediatrics and Congenital Heart Disease, the clinical partnership between UT Health Austin and Dell Children’s Medical Center, in Austin and what that means for children and families here and throughout the State.

 What is Congenital Heart Disease?

 Congenital heart disease means a person is born with a structural problem with the heart.
 Something went wrong in gestation and the baby was born with the heart malformed in someway.
 It can be very serious, like part of the heart is missing, or there are holes in the heart, or it can be something minor which affects that person’s quality of life.
 An adult may have congenital heart disease for a few reason:

 - They could have been born with it and not ever known about it until diagnosis as an adult, or

 - Children who may not have survived (in the past) with the condition are now surviving into adulthood and need ongoing care.